 You can access the full course here: UV Mapping in Blender for Beginners

-In this lesson, we’re going to see how to map our texture onto our object in Blender.
+In this lesson, we’re going to see how to do basic Blender texture mapping using the Blender UV map.

 Start with a new cube as the only object in your scene.
 Go to the Material tab in the Properties window and add a new material.
 Select its base color to be white and apply the metal texture you’ve downloaded from the course files to it:

-We can see all six faces of the cube laid out on top of our texture on the left window exactly as they are being displayed on the cube to the right.
+We can see all six faces of the cube laid out on top of our texture on the left window exactly as they are being displayed on the cube to the right (which make note of this, as we’ll circle back to it when we talk more about Blender UV unwrapping).

 If you go to the ‘Face select‘ mode, you’ll see where each particular face is located in the texture image: